GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 ***Recursive Simplicity: End the Nightmare***
 ===
-***We/I&You*** <- not a communism reference, that system doesn't work
+***We/I&You*** <- not a communism reference, that system doesn't work We are the dissonance inductors, not the dissonance sowers.

 ***\*SEE "MIRRORING" in The Drama of the Gifted Child\****